gr0uch/simulacra/README.md

 ## Usage

-Simulacra.js uses plain old HTML for templating, and where it shines is that it does not require meta-information in the template at all.
-For example, the binding is not declared in the template, and there is no loop construct, because it's not necessary.
+Simulacra.js uses plain old HTML for templating, and it does not require meta-information in the template at all.
 Here's a sample template:

 ```html
 <template id="product">